AltThree/Segment/README.md

 # Alt Three Segment

-Alt Three Segment is a a Segment bridge for Laravel 5.
+A Segment bridge for Laravel 5.

 ## Installation